alparslandev/LoanManagementApp/README.md

 ## 🚀 Project Setup & Compatibility Adjustments
 </br>
-The project initially referenced **Java 11**, but due to compatibility with **Android Gradle Plugin 8.0+** and **Kotlin 1.9+**, I upgraded the environment to **JDK 17**, which is required for modern Android development.
+The project initially referenced Java 11, but due to compatibility with Android Gradle Plugin 8.0+ and Kotlin 1.9+, I upgraded the environment to JDK 17, which is required for modern Android development.

 Additionally, the project was using `kapt`, a legacy annotation processor.
-I migrated it to **KSP (Kotlin Symbol Processing)**, which is more efficient, future-proof, and better integrated with the Kotlin ecosystem, especially with Java 16+ restrictions on reflection and encapsulation.
+I migrated it to KSP (Kotlin Symbol Processing), which is more efficient, future-proof, and better integrated with the Kotlin ecosystem, especially with Java 16+ restrictions on reflection and encapsulation.

 </td>
 <td align="right" width="25%">